Akshat180425/my-portfolio/README.md

 # My Portfolio

-A personal portfolio website featuring a detailed journey timeline, showcased projects, and a profile card.
+A personal portfolio website featuring a detailed journey timeline, my projects, and a profile card.
 Built to highlight my background, growth, and work in a clean and organized layout.

 Welcome to the source code of my Portfolio website!
 I built this to showcase my skills, projects, and my journey.